 Fall in Love With Millet

 My favorite recipe for millet is Millet Biscuits that I found at the website www.celiacteen.com.
-In my search for gluten free biscuits that taste like biscuits should, this was the only recipe I found that compares to the biscuits I used to make.
+In my search for gluten-free biscuits that taste as biscuits should, this was the only recipe I found that compares to the biscuits I used to make.
 These are wonderfully chewy and melt in your mouth.

 This is an original recipe by Lauren of Celiac Teen.